 Where to Stay in Ennis, MT – El Western Cabins

 Ennis was where we stayed as our jumping off point for ziplining and horseback riding.
-It’s located near the Gallatin River, a great spot for outdoor adventures and fly fishing.
-You can also take a short trip to Big Sky or even drive just over an hour to reach West Yellowstone.
+It’s located near the Madison River, a great spot for outdoor adventures and fly fishing.
+You can also take a short trip to the Gallatin River for more outdoor adventures.
+Big Sky is not too far away, or you can drive just over an hour to reach West Yellowstone.

 The El Western Cabins are a small accommodation property that has immaculate groundskeeping.
 There are a few sleeping options.
 Our family stayed in one of their mountainside cabins.
 It can sleep up to 6 and we loved all the space our cabin offered.
 Made of logs, the cabins made us feel like we really were sleeping in the country.
 Plus the kitchen is great for families looking to save money on vacation!